Nabin-Flash320/ESP-BLE/server/README.md

             ESP_LOGE(BLE_TAG, "config adv data failed, error code = %s", esp_err_to_name(ret));
         }
         ```
-2. **Registration, creation and addition of service, characteristics and descriptors**
+2. **Registration, creation and addition of service, characteristics and descriptors:**

     After the BLE service/profile is registered, the registration of attrubutes are handled in GATTS callback when ESP_GATTS_REG_EVT event is triggered on `esp_ble_gatts_app_register` function call.
     1. ESP_GATTS_REG_EVT
         1. Service is provided with the an interface number as `gatts_if` wich will be stored in service instance struct.